guitarmarx/postfix-image/README.md

 # Postfix Docker Image for Relay Domains

-This docker image uses postfix to relay given domains to different lmtp hosts.
-It also contains sasl rimap for imap server authentication if enabled
+The image uses postfix to relay given domains to lmtp host's. if enabled (IMAP_HOST parameter) you can use sasl rimap authentication to authenticate against an imap server

 ## Build image
 ```sh